DeNederlandscheBank/data-quality-rules/docs/usage.rst

 Usage
 =====

-The Data Quality Rules repository allows you to evaluate the data quality of Solvency 2 supervisory reports before you submit them to DNB.
+The Data Quality Rules repository allows you to evaluate the data quality of Solvency 2 supervisory reports and FTK supervisory reports before you submit them to DNB.
 You can either apply the rules directly to the XBRL-instance that you want to submit to DNB, or you can apply the rules at an earlier stage in your reporting process.

 If you want to apply the rules on internal data sets, then you have to make sure that the format of the data satisfies the data format requirement set out in :ref:`Data format requirements`.